Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - Building income and maintenance costs
    - Occupant social class and wealth
    - Occupancy status (vacant or occupied)
-   - Market rates for similar housing
+   - Contract rates for similar housing
    - Overall financial goals
 4. When rent adjustments are made:
    - Building records are updated with new rent amounts